dmoracze/scripting/bash/donders_repo/MOUS/README.md

 		squeue -u <username>

-- Once the download is complete, the files will be stored in /path/to/download_destination/webdav.data.donders.ru.nl/dccn/DSC_3011020.09_236_v1
+- Once the download is complete, the files will be stored in:

+		/path/to/download_destination/webdav.data.donders.ru.nl/dccn/DSC_3011020.09_236_v1